Azure/azure-powershell/src/CostManagement/docs/Get-AzCostManagementExportExecutionHistory.md

 # Get-AzCostManagementExportExecutionHistory

 ## SYNOPSIS
-The operation to get the execution history of an export for the defined scope by export name.
+The operation to get the execution history of an export for the defined scope and export name.

 ## SYNTAX